 Did you know that dog clothing can be dangerous for dogs to wear if it doesn't fit properly?
-Items that are too loose pose a chocking hazard, and can get caught on something causing an injury when your dog is running around.
+Items that are too loose pose a chocking hazard, and can get caught on something causing an injury.
 If dog clothes are too tight, they'll chafe and could lead to lacerations on the skin.
-It's so important to know how to measure a dog for clothing properly.
+So it's important to know how to measure a dog for clothing.

-First of all, let me just start out by saying that pet clothing is not a necessity for every dog.
+Note that pet clothing is not a necessity for every dog.
 Our dogs have their own fur coats for a reason.
-Their fur, especially if they're double coated, protects them from sun exposure and inclement weather.
-However, the right dog clothes can benefit hairless and very small breeds, senior pets and dogs with certain health conditions.
+Their fur, especially if they're double coated, protects them from sun exposure, heat, cold and inclement weather.
+But dog clothes can also benefit hairless and small breeds, senior pets and dogs with certain health conditions.

 How to Measure a Dog for Clothing

 Body.
 Next, you should get the dog's full body length measurement.
 You'll need to do this while your pooch is standing on all fours (see photo above).
-Place the start of the tape measure where a collar would sit on your dog's neck, and then stretch it down to the base of his tail.
-This will tell you how long a shirt or jacket must be to cover his entire body.
+Place the start of the tape measure where a collar would sit on your dog's neck, and then stretch it down to the base of the dog's tail.
+This will tell you how long a shirt or jacket must be to cover your pet's entire body.

-You need to measure the deepest part of his chest.
-Again, this needs to be done when your dog is standing up.
-Begin by placing the start of the tape measure on the lowest point of his chest.
+You need to measure the deepest part of the dog's chest.
+Again, this needs to be done when your dog is standing up (as in the picture).
+Begin by placing the start of the tape measure on the lowest point of your pet's chest.
 Wrap the tape up around his back, and then bring it back to the starting point.
-(See the photo to the right)

-As I mentioned, it's important to learn how to measure a dog for clothing which will include the measurement of the dog's legs.
+As I mentioned, sometimes you may need to learn how to measure a dog for clothing which will include the measurement of the dog's legs.
 You won't see this measurement required often, but I wanted to include it anyway.
-Some snowsuits and rain gear for dogs do require the leg length measurement.
+For example, some dog snowsuits, leggings and rain gear may require the dog leg length measurement.

 This one is simple.
-Starting where the leg joins the body, the dog's armpit if you will, measure straight down the leg to his paw.
+Starting where the dog's leg joins the body (a dog's armpit, if you will), measure straight down the leg to his paw.
 You don't need to measure all the way to the ground.
-Just to the spot where his ‘ankle' is.
+Just to the spot where your pet's “ankle” is.

 When the paw begins to extend outward, that's where you can stop, as you don't want the legs of your dog's clothes to drag on the ground.
 That's the number you need.

 And you're done!
 Measuring for some functional dog supplies may be different, such as measuring for a harness, a pet door or booties, for example, so make sure you know how to do that as well if you're shopping for those items.